levizwannah/php-markup/readme.md

 ```

 ## Components
-With the `make` function, it is easier to make your own component.
+With the `component` function, it is easier to make your own component.
 This function allows you to make a component or overwrite the default behavior of normal html elements.
 *definition:*
 ```php
 component(string $name, \Closure $render, array $specialArgs = []): self
 ```
 1. `name: string` - the unique name of the element.
 For example `mainNav`, or `blogList`, etc.
 2. `render: \Closure -- returns string` - the function to execute when this component is called.
 For example, `pm::blogList(...$args)`.
 This function takes two arguments.
 The first is an array of special arguments as specified by `specialArgs` params.
 The second parameter is an array of the remaining arguments. e.g, class, id, children, etc.
 3. `specialArgs: array` - the names of special arguments that the function needs to execute some special logic.
-When the component is being created, the engine will extract the special params and pass it to the `do` function.
+When the component is being created, the engine will extract the special params and pass it to the `render` function.
 For example, if the `blogList` component expects an array called blogs, then when this component will be called like this,
 ```php
 pm::blogList(
     class: 'some-class'